HUD Increases FHA Loan Limits Two Years In A Row

 - However, they often do not have the down payment.
 Loan Limits is a major hurdle and barrier for home buyers

-- Good news is Gustan Cho Associates at Loan Cabin Inc. launched non-qm loans with no loan limit caps
+- Good news is Gustan Cho Associates launched non-QM loans with no loan limit caps

 Here are alternative type financing for higher loan amounts: